Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-} where $\mathcal{S}/E$ is the partition of $\mathcal{S}$ into $E$-equivalent subset of states.
-The bisimulation metric is the union of all the bisimulation relations.
+where $\mathcal{S}/E$ is the partition of $\mathcal{S}$ into $E$-equivalent subset of states.
+The bisimulation is the union of all the bisimulation relations.
 From \eqref{eq:bisimulation} follows that two states are bisimilar if they have the same transition and reward and, consequently, the same value function.
-However, the bisimulation metric is difficult to satisfy completely and is not robust to small changes in the transition probabilities and rewards.
+However, the bisimulation metric is difficult to satisfy completely due to the strict equality in \eqref{eq:bisimulation} and is not robust to small changes in the transition probabilities and rewards.

-A \textit{lax bisimulation metric} is introduced in \cite{taylor2008bounding} to exploit symmetries of the environment by relaxing the equality of the actions in the bisimulation metric in Equation \eqref{eq:bisimulation}.
-We can define the lax bisimulation relation $B$ as: { } Again, the lax bisimulation metric is the union of the lax bisimulation relations.
-It is easy to see that the lax bisimulation metric is equivalent to the MDP homomorphism metric\cite{taylor2008bounding}.
+A \textit{lax bisimulation metric} is introduced in \cite{taylor2008bounding} to exploit symmetries of the environment by relaxing the equality in the bisimulation metric in Equation \eqref{eq:bisimulation}.
+We can define the lax bisimulation relation $B$ as:

+Again, the lax bisimulation is the union of the lax bisimulation relations.
+Differently from \eqref{eq:bisimulation}, the lax bisimulation metric partitions $\mathcal{S}$ by selecting subset of states with equivalent transition and reward functions but allowing different actions.
+It is easy to see that the lax bisimulation is equivalent to the \acrshort{mdp} homomorphism \cite{taylor2008bounding} (see Equation \eqref{transition_mdpHomo_st} and \eqref{reward_mdpHomo_st}).

-An example of a (deep) bisimulation metric in SRL is introduced in \cite{Zhang2020}, where a state representation is learned such that the $L_1$ distances correspond to bisimulation metrics.
-The encoder $\phi_{\text{enc}}$ is by minimizing:
+An example of a (deep) bisimulation metric in \acrshort{srl} is introduced in \cite{Zhang2020}, where a state representation is learned such that the $L_1$ distances between pairs of latent states correspond to bisimulation metrics.
+The encoder $\phi_{\text{enc}}$ is trained by minimizing: